MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A short, discrete work item that an operator does to complete a task.
 Tasks are made up of steps.
 Steps are also the central navigation point in a guide.

 ## Step card
 The fundamental building block in Guides.
-You add text and supporting assets to a Step card in the PC Authoring application, and then place holograms associated with each step in a real-world environment in HoloLens Author mode.
+You add text and supporting assets to a Step card in the PC authoring application, and then place holograms associated with each step in a real-world environment in HoloLens Author mode.
 The operator works through each step to complete a task or series of tasks.
 For more information about Step cards, see the [Authoring guide](pc-authoring.md).

 ## Style
 Visual properties that you can add to any 3D object to reinforce what you want the operator to do or know.
 Examples of styles include Pick up, Place, and Caution.